What Are the Differences Between High, Mid and Low-Cap Magazines

 • Can often lead to you having to return to respawn without being hit due to running out of BBs

-Take a look at the full range of airsoft magazines here at JBBG…
+Take a look at the full range of Airsoft Magazines here at JBBG…

 MAG OUT!